-Please use the grant application entitled "County-Allocated Competitive EmPOWER Clean Energy Communities FY2015 Low-to-Moderate Income Grant Program Application."
+Please use the grant application entitled "County-Allocated Competitive EmPOWER Clean Energy Communities FY2016 Low-to-Moderate Income Grant Program Application."
 This document can be found on the Maryland Energy Administration EmPOWER Clean Energy Communities Low-to-Moderate Income Grant Program webpage.
 Additional supporting documents should be attached as necessary.

-Applications must be submitted electronically to the Maryland Energy Administration by Friday, November 21, 2014.
+Applications must be submitted to the Maryland Energy Administration as outlined below by Monday, November 30, 2015.

-For any project occurring in multiple counties, a separate application must be submitted for each county.
+For applicants applying for grants in in multiple counties, a separate application must be submitted for each county-specific grant.
 Combined applications for multiple counties will not be evaluated.